NORM-ROAST/norm-roast/_pages/problems.md

 * **P6: Roasting capacity**
 roast times are not consistent across roasting machines due to differing capacity and heater rating
 * **P7: Roasting location**
-ambient air (temperature, pressure, density,..) and elevation of the roasting location can have effects on the roast parameters as well as consumption
+ambient air (temperature, pressure, humidity,..) and elevation of the roasting location can have effects on the roast parameters as well as consumption
 * **P8: In-between batches protocol**
 different machines require different in-between batches protocols that needs to be accounted for on computing the total energy required
 * **P9: Sampling**